puppetlabs/puppet-docs/source/guides/file_serving.markdown

     puppet://{server hostname (optional)}/{mount point}/{remainder of path}

-If a server hostname is omitted (i.e. `puppet:///{mount point}/{path}`; note the triple-slash), the hostname will resolve to whichever server the current node considers to be its master.
+If a server hostname is omitted (i.e. `puppet:///{mount point}/{path}`; note the triple-slash), the URI will resolve to whichever server the evaluating node considers to be its master.
 As this makes manifest code more portable and reusable, hostnames should be omitted whenever possible.

-A puppet: URI maps to the filesystem on the central server in one of two ways.
+The remainder of the `puppet:` URI maps to the server's filesystem in one of two ways, depending on whether the files are provided by a module or exposed through a custom mount point.

 ## Serving Module Files

-The vast majority of file serving should be done through modules, and the Puppet file server is pre-configured for this primary use-case.
-If a URI's mount point is the semi-magical `modules`, Puppet will:
+As the vast majority of file serving should be done through [modules](modules.html), the Puppet file server provides a special and semi-magical mount point called `modules`, which is available by default.
+If a URI's mount point is `modules`, Puppet will:

-* Interpret the path segment that follows as the name of a module[^oldmodulemounts]
+* Interpret the next segment of the path as the name of a module...[^oldmodulemounts]
-* Locate that module in the server's configured modulepath
+* ... locate that module in the server's `modulepath` (as described [here](modules.html) under "Module Lookup")...
-* Resolve the remainder of the path against that module's `files/` directory.
+* ... and resolve the remainder of the path starting in that module's `files/` directory.

 That is to say, if a module named `test_module` is installed in the central server's `/etc/puppet/modules` directory, the following puppet: URI...

-    puppet:///modules/test_module/static_files/testfile.txt
+    puppet:///modules/test_module/testfile.txt

 ...will resolve to the following absolute path:

-    /etc/puppet/modules/test_module/files/static_files/testfile.txt
+    /etc/puppet/modules/test_module/files/testfile.txt

-If `test_module` were instead installed in the `/usr/share/puppet/modules` directory, the same URI would instead resolve to:
+If `test_module` were installed in `/usr/share/puppet/modules`, the same URI would instead resolve to:

-    /usr/share/puppet/modules/test_module/files/static_files/testfile.txt

-Serving module files in this fashion requires no additional configuration, beyond ensuring that the necessary files are installed in the relevant module's `files/` directory.
+    /usr/share/puppet/modules/test_module/files/testfile.txt

+Although no additional configuration is required to use the `modules` mount point, some access controls can be specified in the file server configuration (see below) by adding a `[modules]` configuration block with no path specified:

+    [modules]
+        allow *.domain.com
+        deny *.wireless.domain.com

+It is not currently possible to apply more granular access controls (e.g. per module) inside the `modules` mount point.

-[^oldmodulemounts]: Older versions of Puppet generated individual mount points for each installed module; to avoid namespace conflicts, these were changed to subdirectories of the catchall `modules` mount point in version 0.25.0.
+[^oldmodulemounts]: Older versions of Puppet generated individual mount points for each installed module; to reduce namespace conflicts, these were changed to subdirectories of the catch-all `modules` mount point in version 0.25.0.

-## Serving Files From Arbitrary Mount Points
+## Serving Files From Custom Mount Points

-If necessary, Puppet can serve files from arbitrary mount points as specified in the server's file server configuration.
-The default location for this configuration data is
+Puppet can also serve files from arbitrary mount points specified in the server's file server configuration (see below).
+When serving files from a custom mount point, Puppet does not perform the additional URI abstraction used in the `modules` mount, and will resolve the path following the mount name as a simple directory structure.

+## File Server Configuration

-/etc/puppet/fileserver.conf; this can be changed by passing the --fsconfig flag to `puppet master`.
+The default location for the file server's configuration data is /etc/puppet/fileserver.conf; this can be changed by passing the `--fsconfig` flag to `puppet master`.

-### Configuration File Format

-The format of the fileserver.conf file is almost exactly like that of [rsync](http://samba.anu.edu.au/rsync/) (although it does not yet support the full functionality of rsync), and resembles an INI file:
+The format of the fileserver.conf file is almost exactly like that of [rsync](http://samba.anu.edu.au/rsync/) (although it does not yet support the full functionality of rsync), and roughly resembles an INI file:

-    [arbitrary_mount_point]
+    [mount_point]
         path /path/to/files
         allow *.domain.com
         deny *.wireless.domain.com